MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-eventlog.md

 <!-- Description-Source-ADMX -->
 This policy setting specifies the security descriptor to use for the log using the Security Descriptor Definition Language (SDDL) string.
 You must set both "configure log access" policy settings for this log in order to affect the both modern and legacy tools.

-If you enable this policy setting, only users whose security descriptor matches the configured value can access the log.
+- If you enable this policy setting, only users whose security descriptor matches the configured value can access the log.

-If you disable or do not configure this policy setting, only system software and administrators can write or clear this log, and any authenticated user can read events from it.
+- If you disable or do not configure this policy setting, only system software and administrators can write or clear this log, and any authenticated user can read events from it.

+> [!NOTE]
-Note: If you enable this policy setting, some tools and APIs may ignore it.
+> If you enable this policy setting, some tools and APIs may ignore it.
 The same change should be made to the "Configure log access (legacy)" policy setting to enforce this change across all tools and APIs.
 <!-- Channel_Log_FileLogAccess_4-Description-End -->

 <!-- Channel_Log_FileLogAccess_4-Editable-Begin -->